 Many anecdotes and some studies suggest that meditation can be a powerful tool for mental and physical health.
 New research shows that it may have yet another benefit: to help us learn faster from past experiences.

 In a new study, researchers from the University of Surrey in the United Kingdom focused on one particular type of meditation — “focused attention meditation” — and whether it affects how a person learns.

 This meditation practice requires a person to focus their attention on a particular object — a burning candle or one’s own breath, for instance — and maintain that focus for a period of time.

-People often use focused attention meditation as a gateway into other types of meditation, as it is easier to learn and to practice.
+People often use focused attention meditation as a

 “Meditation is a powerful tool for the body and the mind; it can reduce stress and improve immune function,” says study co-author Prof. Bertram Opitz.

 But can it also help us train our minds to learn faster from feedback or information acquired through past experiences?